Skip to main content

 How to use

-If you don't have the openyurt cluster, you can run the bash shell local_up_openyurt.sh to quickly set up the openyurt cluster at your local host.
+If you don't have the openyurt cluster, you can run the bash shell local-up-openyurt.sh to quickly set up the openyurt cluster at your local host.
 Assuming that you've entered the openyurt work path, the commad is as simple as follows:

-bash hack/local_up_openyurt.sh
+bash hack/local-up-openyurt.sh

 Then you can use kubectl to interact with your OpenYurt cluster.